 It is important to spend 30 to 60 minutes a day with your hedgehog when you bring them home.
 This will allow your baby to get to know you and feel comfortable with you.
 Hedgehogs identify people by their scents.
 Until your baby has bonded with you and adjusts to your scent, they will be a bit timid.
 You can also put a worn t-shirt into their cage for them to snuggle with.
 This will allow them to adjust to your scent a bit sooner.

 There are several different housing options that you can choose.
-Some folks prefer to use large Sterilite containers as they are easy to clean and light weight.
-These aren't quite as visually appealing as some of the other options available but work well for the hedgehog with minor modifications.
-Some folks like to use wire cages with the large solid pan underneath of them.
-These are much more visually appealing but you need to keep in mind that if your hedgehog decides to climb up the horizontal wires you will need to make a cage modification.
-Another option is an aquarium but keep in mind that these need to be cleaned very well and are very heavy.
-A minimum of a 20 gallon tank would need to be purchased in order to house a hedgehog properly.
+We prefer l to use wire cages with the large solid pan underneath of them.
+These are much more visually appealing but also allow for fresh air which is a need for a hedgehog.
 And a final note - a solid bottom surface to walk on is a must as their little feet cannot handle walking on wire bottom cages.

 There are a lot of choices available for bedding.
+We also offer Fleece liners for the cage kits we sell feel free to ask.
 Some folks prefer liners while others like aspen or Carefresh.
 All of these are very good options just depending upon what you would like.
 Keep in mind that hedgehogs are natural burrowers and you can run into problems occasionally with liners.
 Providing them with an igloo filled with cut up fleece pieces can help to fulfill their need to burrow.
 In the end it is a personal choice as to which option you choose.
 My only caution is to NOT use cedar.
 It has natural oils that can harm your hedgehog!

 There are many wonderful sites out there that have tons of information.
 I have lightly touched on a few areas.
 I recommend you visit Hedgehog Central for a more complete education on proper care.